 Southern Iberá (The Iberá Marshlands, Argentina)

-A wonderful estancia 3½ hours' drive south of Posadas on the edge of the Ibera wetlands.
+A wonderful estancia on the southern edge of the Iberá wetlands.
 The 12,000 hectare former cattle ranch was acquired by the ecologist Douglas Tompkins together with two other local estancias in the area (Batel and San Alonso) and converted into a private nature reserve.
-The main building features a comfortable lounge, with plenty of information on the surrounding wildlife and environmental issues, a well stocked bar and dining room.
-Outside is a small pool and separate building where they cook evening meals.
+The main building features a comfortable lounge, with plenty of information on the surrounding wildlife and environmental issues, a well-stocked bar and dining room.
+Outside is a small pool and separate building for barbecues.
 Food is excellent, all organic and home grown in the impressive kitchen gardens.
-Access to the estancia is via a very bumpy road (especially in the rainy season) from either Posadas or Mercedes, or by private plane.
+Access to the estancia is via a gravel road from either Posadas or Mercedes, or by private plane.

 Activities range from guided walks and boat trips through open channels to riding and biking within the grounds.
 If their plane is at the estancia, visits to Estancia San Alonso, on its own island deep within the wetlands, or to the working Estancia Batel can sometimes be arranged.

 There are 6 immaculate en suite rooms in the main building and 3 cabins within the grounds.